Tips and Resources for Economic Relief

 Apply and/or bookmark unrestricted funds and microgrants focused on covering costs for basic needs and gender-affirming care:

-Point of Pride Thrive Fund (closes August 31) offers small grants to trans folks who can’t afford gender-affirming care and wellness services not covered by their other programs.
+Point of Pride Thrive Fund (closed August 31) offers small grants to trans folks who can’t afford gender-affirming care and wellness services not covered by their other programs.

-Trans Safety Emergency Fund (reopens September 1) supports trans, non-binary, genderqueer, agender, gender nonconforming, and any other person with a non-cis identity with emergency situations such as (but not limited to):
+Trans Safety Emergency Fund (next cycle reopens October 1) supports trans, non-binary, genderqueer, agender, gender nonconforming, and any other person with a non-cis identity with emergency situations such as (but not limited to):

 Basic Living Costs (Food, household items, clothing, public transport etc.)